Itope84/Developer-Specs/README.md

-# Seeing like a developer
+# Seeing like a developer.

 > The purpose of this readme is to explain the objectives and activities of the Developer Specs workshop.